Auwalms/headline-pwa/README.md

 # headlines

-> A News headlines PWA
+> A Progressive Web App that displays all the current headlines in a country based on the category specified in the code.

 ## Build Setup